Democrats prepare for all-in Florida fight against rising GOP star Ron DeSantis

-Rep. Charlie Crist (D-Fla.), elected governor of the state as a Republican in 2006, became the first to announce his candidacy Tuesday, declaring that he hoped to “to restore civility instead of demonizing those who have a different point of view.”
+Rep. Charlie Crist (D-Fla.), elected governor of the state as a Republican in 2006, became the first to announce his candidacy Tuesday, declaring that he hoped to “restore civility instead of demonizing those who have a different point of view.”

 “If we seize this moment, if we take this chance, if we focus on the things that unite us, we can create the Florida we know is possible,” he said.